-This course is concurrent with PTM112 Theology & Practice of Evangelism: Practicum.
+Formerly, this course is a connected practicum with PTM112 Theology & Practice of Evangelism.

-ATH 105 Theology & Practice of Spiritual Formation (2 credits)
+ATH 105 Theology & Practice of Spiritual Formation (3 credits)

 Spiritual formation will be introduced and engaged in an experiential way, as biblical models will be explored, and historical models will be evaluated.
 Traditional spiritual disciplines will be presented to help the student in Spirit formation.